What is Localization? All you Need to Know

 As the name suggests, app localization is when you localize the content of an app.
 It’s all about adapting it to be as friendly as possible to local communities.

-Just up until a decade ago or so, apps mainly were nothing but a gimmick.
-And now most people can’t imagine living without them.
+Just up until a decade ago or so, apps were mainly nothing but a gimmick.
+And now, most people can’t imagine living without them.
 That is why we take app localization seriously, and we suggest you do, too.

 In this case, using a tool that’s explicitly made for seamless, continuous app localization, such as TX Native, is going to make a massive difference in your workflow.